 We offer a caring environment catering for the social, moral and academic needs of the individual child in a bright and stimulating setting.
 We follow the Foundation Stage curriculum working to and beyond the Early Learning Goals, fostering a love of independent learning.

-KEY STAGE 1 (INFANTS)
+KEY STAGE 1 (Infants)

-Numeracy skills are developed through using lots of practical activities alongside the Heinemann Maths scheme.
+Numeracy skills are developed through using lots of practical activities alongside the Abacus Maths scheme.
 The children work with numbers up to 20 for addition and subtraction, while at the same time investigating number patterns with numbers to 100.
 The studies of shape, space and measure are covered with practical activities.

 The children’s progress is carefully monitored through observations and regular teacher assessments, both formal and informal.
-At the end of this phase of education children are confident of their abilities and are enthusiastic and prepared for key stage 2 (or the Junior phase of education).
+At the end of this phase of education, children are confident of their abilities and are enthusiastic and prepared for Key Stage 2 (or the Junior phase of education).

-KEY STAGE 2 (JUNIORS)
+KEY STAGE 2 (Juniors)

-Our curriculum continues to be based broadly on the British National Curriculum, although we tend to work beyond the expected levels.
-We use the same schemes for English and Maths as in Key Stage 1 however subjects are more discrete in their presentation.
+Our curriculum continues to be based broadly on the British National Curriculum, although we tend to work beyond expected levels.
+We use the same schemes for English and Maths as in Key Stage 1.
+However, subjects are more discrete in their presentation.
 For most lessons children are taught by their Class Teacher, but for some subjects such as Greek,

-During Junior 3 (Year 5) the children attend a residential trip to Paphos.
+During Junior 3 the children attend a residential trip to Paphos.
 This is an important step for many of the children as it allows them to be away from home, some for the first time, to try many new activities.